 What's the best Easter chocolate?
 Let's ask a 3-year-old who hasn’t been allowed to eat that much candy!

-Our test soon broke down as Milo spread out his arms their fullest "this much!" width for every single brand we tried.
+Our test soon broke down as my son spread out his arms their fullest "this much!" width for every single brand we tried.

 So judged on its initial design, our test was somewhat of a failure.
 In that failure, though, there was a lesson.
 Adults might quibble over subtle tasting characteristics.
 But for kids, all Easter chocolate is awesome.
 The main difference is the creativity and fun factor, here measured as "giggles."
 Happy Easter!